 PSU serves over 6,600 students through more than 200 academic programs and over 150 student clubs and organizations and has a large enrollment in upper division and graduate courses.
 The student to faculty ratio is 17-to-1 and the average undergraduate class size is 18.
 Most PSU students are white (80 percent).
 Approximately 7.5% of student's self-report identifying as of two or more races; 3.3% report identify as black, 1.7% report identify as Native American, 6.2% report being of Hispanic ethnicity, and 1.17% report identifying as Asian or Pacific Islander (1.17%).
 PSU has maintained regional accreditation by the Higher Learning Commission (HLC) of the North Central Association since 1915.
 In 2009, PSU was selected by the HLC to test a new model of accreditation, one that focuses on a major quality initiative or improvement "Pathway".
-The "Pathway" follows a 10-year cycle focused on assessment and improvement of student learning, which is consistent with the University's core values of excellence and innovation.
-The Higher Learning Commission reaffirmed the University's continuing accreditation in June 2013.
+The "Pathway" follows a 10-year cycle focused on assessment and improvement of student learning Commission reaffirmed the University's continuing accreditation in June 2013.
 Since that time, the University completed a successful Year Four Assurance Review in 2017, demonstrating continued compliance with all criteria.
 The next scheduled Comprehensive Evaluation for reaffirmation of accreditation is in AY 2023.
-Additional accreditations and institutional memberships are listed on the university website at: https://oie.pittstate.edu/accreditation/about.html.
+Additional accreditations and institutional memberships are listed on the university website at:

+https://oie.pittstate.edu/accreditation/about.html